Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 1. Light & Temperature

-Daily 6 hours of bright sunlight alongside 68°F to 86°F warmth can ensure full growth of a baby pineapple plant.
+Daily 6 hours of bright sunlight alongside 68-86°F warmth ensures the total growth of baby pineapples.

 Low light and severe cold (<30°F) can slow plant growth and discourage fruiting with brown-flecked leaves.
 If not helped in time, the fruits can rot.

-Also, protect them from frosts using blankets, 2-6 inch mulch of wood chips, tree barks or heat pads.
+Also, protect them from cold using frost blankets, 2-6 inch layered mulch of wood chips and tree barks, or heat pads.

 Note: Use of grow lights will not aid and result in fruiting.
 Thus, you must ensure full sunlight for them to produce fruit.